 4. Encyclopedia Womannica:

 In today’s world, feminism is a hot topic everywhere.
 It is crucial to know what it actually is.
 To know more about feminism and how to be self-independent, you must listen to this podcast.
-I will not recommend it only to girls, for I have discussed feminism here and everyone out there who is struggling to be successful.
+I will not recommend it only to girls, for I have discussed feminism here and everyone out there struggling to be successful.

 In this podcast, each episode is hosted by a different woman who is successful in her field of work.
-We all know there is an extra effort a girl has to do to be independent.
+We all know there is an extra effort a girl has to make to be independent.

-If you think your life is hard or you do not have anything left to do in life anymore, give it a second thought, and listen to this podcast.
+If you think your life is hard or you do not have anything left to do in life anymore, give it a second thought and listen to this podcast.
 It will teach, motivate, and force you to finally rise against the negatives in your life and move towards the positives.

 Best Episode: Its eighteenth episode is the best episode of the podcast.
 It talks about the Encyclopedia Botany, where the host explains how to apply compost in the garden.
 He also talks about how manure should be applied while cleaning the garden, its importance, and its results.